 “offer” means any presentation or solicitation for the sale or purchase of products

-“personal data” means any information relating to an identifiable individual and does not include anonymized information r
+“personal data” means any information relating to an identifiable individual and does not include anonymized information.

-“preference service” (“Robinson List”) means the administration and operation of a suppression file of consumers who have registered a wish not to receive unsolicited direct and digital marketing communications using a specific medium, against which marketing lists are matched
+“preference service” (“Robinson List”) means the administration and operation of a suppression file of consumers who have registered a wish not to receive unsolicited direct and using a specific medium, against which marketing lists are matched

 “product” refers to anything that constitutes the subject of an advertisement; this usually means physical products (goods) or services, but is not restrictive and includes energy, investments, software and real estate; where appropriate the Code may be applied more widely, e.g., to concepts.